ammahith/Binary-Search-Q/README.md

-# Binary Search LeetCode Solutions
+# Date Structure and Algorithm LeetCode Solutions

-Welcome to my repository of Binary Search solutions for LeetCode problems.
-This repository contains my solutions to various binary search questions on LeetCode.
+Welcome to my repository of DSA solutions for LeetCode problems.
+This repository contains my solutions to various algorithm questions from LeetCode.